Background

 In an industry known for communicating information over long distances using network infrastructure a medium sized telecoms company employing 1-50 employees in India is focused on providing end to end turnkey services aimed at all technologies in the mobile and fixed line communication domain.
 The business pursues an internationalisation strategy and has operations in Indonesia and Kenya amongst others.

 The management need to come to a consensus on which opportunity would provide the most value and serve the company’s needs best.
-Government regulation in India was causing uncertainty in what is already a fragmented industry.
-Management of the business agreed competitive advantage could be gained if the businesses were to provide their services outside of India.
+Government regulation in India is causing uncertainty in what is already a fragmented industry.
+Management of the business agreed competitive advantage could be gained if the organisation were to provide their services outside of India.

 To tackle this business problem a consultant could: